anooprp/rent_dwh/README.md

 data types of the table .This table design is simple and one can join tables using the 'id' column and can get the required result

+Sample Execution

+python data_populate.py

+This will create different files from the source json file and will insert data to postgres.Defined 'id' as primary key for all tables to avoid chance of duplicates even if the source file corrupted our data will be safe